starsseed/memetoken/README.md

 19. Quantity decimal place:
-20. Token price decimal place:

-24. Contract address:
-25. Link to Blockchain Explorer:
-26. Number of coin holding addresses:

 31. LOGO (PNG format):
-32. Tokenomics (1.
-Token distribution plan; 2.
-Does the token have burning, deflation, and additional issuance mechanisms?):
 33. CoinMarketCap query link:
 34. CoinGecko query link:
 35. Any special needs/requests, and the content of the needs: